 COVID-19 Update: Library Reopening FAQ

-2. What precautions are you taking to protect library users and staff and minimize risk of infection?
+3. What precautions are you taking to protect library users and staff and minimize risk of infection?

-6. I had books on the hold shelf when the library buildings closed.
+7. I had books on the hold shelf when the library buildings closed.
 Can I pick them up?

 9. I can’t get to campus to pick up books because I live far away.
 Can you send books to me?

-12. When will I be able to request books from Interlibrary Loan (ILL) and BorrowDirect again?
+10. When will I be able to request books from Interlibrary Loan (ILL) and BorrowDirect again?

 BorrowDirect will not resume until Yale and at least a few of our Ivy Plus partner libraries are able to begin lending materials beyond their home institutions.
 Throughout the campus shutdown, we have continued to accept and fill ILL requests for scanned articles and book chapters, based on availability.
 We will resume accepting requests for physical materials through ILL when we have the capacity to do a high level of shipping and receiving of collection materials.
 ILL borrowing, as always, is dependent on partner libraries being open and staffed to process requests.
-If you currently have ILL or BorrowDirect items in your possession, please hold onto them until further notice if possible.
-All COVID-19 fines and late fees will be waived.
-If you must return them for some reason, you may use the bookdrops at Sterling or Bass.
-Or you may email us at firstname.lastname@example.org, and we will find a way to help.
-Please do NOT return them to a library at any other institution.

 At this time, we are not recalling books because so many library users are away from campus and unable to return items to campus.
 If you need a book that is currently checked out, please submit a purchase request, and we will try to obtain an electronic copy for you.

-16. I cannot travel domestically or internationally to work with the research materials that I need at another archive or library.
+14. I cannot travel domestically or internationally to work with the research materials that I need at another archive or library.
 Is there anything the library can do to help?

 As a general rule, our library staff do not have any special influence with other archives and libraries.
 We recommend that you contact the other institution directly to explain your problem and request their assistance.
-However, our subject expert librarians and archivists may be able to help you identify related or alternative materials in Yale Library collections or licensed resources, or collections available in digital form at other institutions.
+However, in some cases, our subject expert librarians and archivists may be able to help you identify related or alternative materials in Yale Library collections or licensed resources, or collections available in digital form at other institutions.
 If you aren’t sure who to contact, email firstname.lastname@example.org.